DavidRC-Projects/Rehab_Metrics/README.md

 5. Knee Bend Assessment
 The user selects from one of the four options that best describes their ability to bend their knee.
 This selection is internally converted to an estimated knee flexion value and displayed back to the user.
 6. Weight Bearing Status
 The user selects one of four options to describe their current weight bearing status.
-This input is also converted into a descriptive status and shown back to the user.
+This input is also converted into a weight bearing status and shown back to the user.

-The answers provided by the user are stored for later display and progress tracking.
+The answers provided by the user are stored.
+This is then displayed later for existing users for progress tracking.

 ### Returning User Journey

 ![Questions and assessment](assets/existing_user.png)

 Returning users begin by entering their previously registered username and password.
 The tool then verifies the credentials to ensure the user is authenticated before proceeding.
-Upon successful login, users are guided through the assessment questions to update their rehabilitation progress.
+Upon successful login, users are guided through the assessment questions to update their recovery timeline.

 This uses the functions handle_returning_user(), which works by prompting the user to input their username and password.
 It will then check if the username exists.
 The tool will then call verify_password() to authenticate the user.
 If authentication is successful, it loads the user's existing data from 'userdata' worksheet in Google Sheets.
 If login fails (due to incorrect credentials or non-existent username), the user is informed and given the option to retry or return to the main menu.
 Please see [Validation](#validation) for further details.